Balanced softmax cross-entropy for incremental learning with and without memory: Introduction

 \section{Introduction}

 In a class incremental learning scenario, the complete training dataset is not available at once.
 Instead, the training samples are progressively available, few classes at a time.
 The model has to learn new classes in a sequential manner, similarly to the human learning process.
 This ability to incrementally learn new knowledge is critical for various real world applications where new samples may appear sequentially and it is not possible to either store them all due to memory constraint or re-train the model from scratch as new data is encountered due to time or computational power limitations.
 For example, a robot learning to classify new objects while interacting with its environment or a face recognition system should be able to incrementally learn new knowledge during their lifetime without having to be re-trained on previously learned faces or objects each time a new element is encountered.
 Although deep neural networks achieve state-of-the-art performance across a wide spectrum of applications in computer vision, training them incrementally remains challenging.
-It is caused by the high propensity of deep neural network to almost fully forget previously learned classes while learning new ones.
+It is caused by the high propensity of deep neural networks to almost fully forget previously learned classes while learning new ones.
 This situation is known as catastrophic forgetting~\citep{french1999catastrophic, MCCLOSKEY1989109, parisi2019continual}.

 In this context, using a small memory buffer to store samples of previously encountered classes in order to use them for rehearsal while learning new classes has been proven by multitude of recent works to be an effective solution to mitigate catastrophic forgetting.
-However, as the size of the replay memory is limited in practice, a large imbalance issue appears: at a given time, the model will be mainly trained using data from new classes and only few from previous classes.
-This leads the model to become biased towards the most recently learned classes and it results in a deterioration of its overall performance.
+However, as the size of the replay memory is limited in practice, a large imbalance issue appears, i.e.\ at a given time, the model will mainly be trained using data from new classes and only a few from previous classes.
+This leads the model to become biased towards the most recently learned classes and resulting in a deterioration of its overall performance.
 This phenomenon gets worse as the size of the memory decreases to the point where no memory at all is available.
-Methods designed to tackle this issue usually rely on additional finetuning steps using a small balanced dataset after each incremental step, on oversampling or on specifically designed classifiers.
+Methods designed to tackle this issue usually rely on additional finetuning steps using a small balanced dataset after each incremental step, oversampling, or specifically designed classifiers.